clccode/pdsnd_github/README.md

 ### Description
 This project examines data from bike sharing services in three cities: Chicago, New York City, and Washington, D.C.

+It examines data for the first half of the year for the three cities:
+--January, February, March, April, May, and June

 ### Files used
 Files included:
 --bikeshare.py